Solar Panels in Glenflesk, Co. Kerry

 Yes.
 Solar panels improve your BER rating and can increase property value by up to 4%.
 Buyers increasingly look for energy-efficient homes with lower running costs.
 A solar system in Glenflesk is a long-term investment in your property.

-What roof direction is best for solar panels in Glenflesk?
+What is the payback period for solar panels in Glenflesk?

 Sources